salvato/QtGames/README.md

 From the *Qt* site (http://www.qt.io/download) download an up to date version of *Qt* (version 5.12 at the date I’m writing).

 You can choose between a free, open source version or a commercial one (in case you plan to distribute your work).
-I’ll go with the Open Source one (I’m only learning !).
+I’ll go with the *Open Source* one (I’m only learning!).

 You will download a file whose name will resemble *“qt-unified-linux-x64-3.0.6-online.run”*.
 Open a terminal on the containing directory and made it executable by issuing the following command: